With salaries rising for administrative assistant jobs, it's a great time to be an administrative professional.

 Senior administrative assistants typically support senior-level managers and may supervise other support staff.
 If you're angling to move into a senior administrative assistant position, be sure to highlight any management experience you've gleaned during your career.
 Even if you've never supervised a direct report, you've probably served in a leadership role for a special project.
 Be sure to bring that experience to light — or offer to take on such a project if you still need to develop your management skills.

-Additionally, while you may not officially support senior-level managers, chances are you work with them in some capacity, perhaps even filling in when your supervisor is out of the office.
+While you may not officially support senior-level managers, chances are you work with them in some capacity, perhaps even filling in when your supervisor is out of the office.
 If not, offer to pitch in the next time a senior administrative assistant needs help.
 Not only will you gain valuable experience, but you'll also show initiative and have a chance to shine in front of the executive team.

 2. Play up your specialty

 Senior administrative assistants with specific industry experience are in demand.
-In fact, many companies may pay a premium for an administrative professional with knowledge and experience in their business sector.
+In fact, many companies pay a premium for an administrative professional with knowledge and experience in their business sector.
 If you fit this bill, consider leveraging it when applying for a more senior position within your own company.
-It might give you an edge even if you're competing with candidates who have more technical, but general, experience.
+It might give you an edge, even if you're competing with candidates who have more technical, but general, experience.

 3. Emphasize your skills

 Advanced technical skills are critical for senior administrative assistants.
 Word processing skills are a must, while familiarity with Excel, desktop publishing, website administration and social media are highly desired.
 It's also important to know your company's proprietary systems or industry-specific software inside and out — and be able to train others to use them.
 If you need additional technical training, ask your supervisor if you can enroll in an online course.
 Even if you have to pay for it yourself, it can be a solid investment in your long-term career plan.